Dr. David Rohrbacher

 B.A., Tufts University

 Professor Rohrbacher teaches Latin at all levels and Classical Civilization in all periods.
-He is also active in the concentrations in Literature, Medieval and Renaissance Studies, and Gender Studies.
+He is also active in the concentrations in Literature, Medieval and Renaissance Studies.
 He is a recipient of an Excellence in Teaching Award from the Society for Classical Studies, the premier organization for the study of Classics in North America.

 His scholarly interests include Roman imperial literature, Roman history and historiography, and Late Antiquity.
 He is the author of The Play of Allusion in the Historia Augusta (University of Wisconsin, 2016), The Historians of Late Antiquity (Routledge, 2002), the revised edition of the Loeb Historia Augusta (Harvard University Press, 2022), and articles and reviews on Roman imperial history and literature.